torvalds/linux/Documentation/admin-guide/media/mali-c55.rst

 - `mali_c55 resizer fr`: The Full-Resolution pipe resizer
 - `mali_c55 resizer ds`: The Downscale pipe resizer

-The driver has 2 V4L2 video devices:
+The driver has 3 V4L2 video devices:

 - `mali-c55 fr`: The full-resolution pipe's capture device
 - `mali-c55 ds`: The downscale pipe's capture device
+- `mali-c55 3a stats`: The 3A statistics capture device

 Frame sequences are synchronised across to two capture devices, meaning if one pipe is started later than the other the sequence numbers returned in its